What is Flood Insurance?

 It is important to know that flooding associated with tropical storms, hurricanes, heavy rains, and heavy snow are conditions that affect the U.S. from coast to coast.

-The ongoing costs of damages is over hundreds of millions of dollars a year in losses.
+The ongoing costs of damages are over hundreds of millions of dollars a year in losses.

 Just one inch of floodwater can cause over $25,000 in damages to a home.